 - Is a letter of intent to homeschool required?

 - This may only be a necessary step if your child has previously been attending public school.
-If a letter of intent is required, you may use this template to draft your own.
+If a letter of intent is required, you may use the template in our free Quick Guide to draft your own.
 Bear in mind the requirements of your own state as you edit the example provided.